Russia's Khodorkovsky wins rare victory, lawyers cautious

 “Up until now all courts and judges in this case have issued only shameful and illegal decisions made by others,” his legal team said on the website khodorkovsky.ru, suggesting court decisions have been handed down from the Kremlin.
 “We have no illusions.
 We will see what comes.”

-Putin has repeatedly criticised Khodorkovsky, suggesting he was behind murders and that the sentence is lenient.
+Putin has repeatedly criticized Khodorkovsky, suggesting he was behind murders and that the sentence is lenient.
 Many rights activists believe it is highly unlikely he will be freed before 2016.

 One of Khodorkovsky’s lawyers, Yuri Shmidt, said the judge’s decision could have applied to only part of the Moscow court’s ruling or could involve technicalities that would not affect the conviction itself.

-“This decision alone tells us nothing,” said the lawyer who led Khodorkovsky’s defence in the second trial, Vadim Klyuvgant, according to the Interfax news agency.
+“This decision alone tells us nothing,” said the lawyer who led Khodorkovsky’s defense in the second trial, Vadim Klyuvgant, according to the Interfax news agency.

 Odintsov declined to comment on details or potential consequences.